Elorm-t/alx-low_level_programming/0x0B-malloc_free/README.md

 Task 1 - The woman who has no imagination has no wings: A function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

 Task 2 - He who is not courageous: A function that concatenates two strings.

+Task 3 - If you even dream of beating me: A function that returns a pointer to a 2 dimensional array of integers.